dannythecoder/vr-config/hunternet-vorpx.md

 By DannyTheCoder - October 17, 2021

+# OUTDATED As of Jan 2022.
+Hunternet has native VR support!

 ## Motivation

 Video games are my escape from a busy life.
 Since I have limited time to play, I try to spend most of my game time in VR.